zlaalamiWD/readme/docs/Documentation/workflows/patient-request/payment-card-apis.md

 metadata:
   robots: index
 ---
-# Add Payment Card Request:
+# Payment Card Request:

+See the Payment Card API reference for request message fields.

-This API lets clients define and update patient information in the HealthDyne system.
-A client can also use the GET method of Patient Request to retrieve patient.
+This API lets clients add and update patient payment cards information in the HealthDyne system.
+A client can also use the GET method of patient payment request to retrieve patient payment card information.

-Use POST method to add/create a patient and PUT method to update existing patient details.
+Use POST method to add a payment card to the patient profile  and PUT method to update existing patient payment card details.

 # Get Patient